Tiffany Darwish: 2010s

 On January 14, 2011, Tiffany released the single "Serpentine" on iTunes.
-This country song was taken from the soundtrack of the film Mega Python vs. Gatoroid, in which she also starred.
+The country song was taken from the soundtrack of the film Mega Python vs. Gatoroid, in which she also starred.
 Her album Rose Tattoo, released on March 1, 2011, was her first professional foray into country music.
 On April 22, 2011, it was announced that Tiffany would be teaming up with fellow 1980s pop music sensation Debbie Gibson for an upcoming summer concert tour titled Journey Through the 80's.
-When asked what material the pair would perform in the concerts, Tiffany said it would be a 1980s retrospective that, in addition to their own material, would also feature covers by Stevie Nicks, Guns N' Roses, and Reba McEntire.
+When asked what material the pair would perform in the concerts, Tiffany said it would be a 1980s retrospective which in addition to their own material, would feature covers by Stevie Nicks, Guns N' Roses, and Reba McEntire.

 In December 2012, having opened a clothing boutique of her own, Tiffany appeared on TLC's makeover reality show What Not to Wear.
 In January 2014, Tiffany became one of the eight stars competing in season three of Food Network's Rachael vs. Guy: Celebrity Cook-Off.
 She won an MVP bonus of $2,500 in the first week of the competition, and ultimately placed third.

 Tiffany was a celebrity contestant in 2018 on the fourth season of the Australian version of I'm a Celebrity...Get Me Out of Here!, and became the first celebrity eliminated from the series after 16 days in the jungle.
 On September 21, 2018, Tiffany self-released her tenth studio album, Pieces of Me, via her own label, Go On Then Records.
-The following month her cover of Logan Lynn’s "Big City Now" was released as part of a multi-media double album titled My Movie Star produced by Lynn and Jay Mohr.
+The next month her cover of Logan Lynn’s "Big City Now" was released as part of a multi-media double album titled My Movie Star produced by Lynn and Jay Mohr.
 In April 2019, Tiffany released an updated version of her hit "I Think We're Alone Now" that featured a rock and roll arrangement.
 On May 2, 2019, the Mixtape Tour commenced in Cincinnati, Ohio.
-Other performers on this tour included Salt-N-Pepa, Debbie Gibson, and Naughty by Nature, with New Kids on the Block being billed as the headline performers.
+The other performers on the tour were Salt-N-Pepa, Debbie Gibson, and Naughty by Nature with New Kids on the Block being billed as the headline performers.

 Tiffany kicked off her 2019 solo tour on August 31, 2019, with a concert at Daybreak in South Jordan, Utah.
 The tour included nearly 50 dates at venues across the United States through March 2020.
 In October 2019, Tiffany was a featured guest on The Sam T. Blues Revue, the successor of The BluesMobile Radio Hour.